 Little did I realise, I was beginning to become quite fearful of taking risks.
 I had begun to wonder whether any of the projects I was doing had any worth, even with a little interaction with the entertainment industry, there was a niggle of self-doubt.

-Rising to the challenge, I decided to apply or commit to anything that happened over the period of 1 week.
+Rising to the challenge, I decided a 5 Second Rule to apply or commit to anything that happened over the period of 1 week.

 It was okay, nothing really happened at first:

-Then, I applied for the role of an apprentiship with the BBC.
+- Then, I applied for the role of an apprentiship, a runner with the BBC.

-Then, I abandoned my writing and chose to spend time with my family.
+- Then, I abandoned my writing and chose to spend time with my family.
 (Some people call this a work-life-balance.)

 All in the space of a week.

-and I didn’t want to even go on a T.V. show.
+and I didn’t want to go on a T.V. show, did I?
 I certainly didn’t want to be on an apprentiship for the BBC?
 Was I sure?
 I believe myself to be an Apprentice Professional Writer, am I?
-For goodness sakes, I thought, did I really contact a Publishing Firm?
+For goodness sakes!
+Did I really contact a Publishing Firm, in France?
 Did I really communicate by email with the author M. Darrieussecq?
 Gasp!
 Did I really apply for a PhD?
 Who do I think I was?
 Or was it all a dream?

 Some of the results are in from the experience, and I will share them with you over the next few months, if any area on the list above are highlighted, click on it to find out what happened.
-This is One Writer in Progress, learning for herself that sometimes you just have to try something new, even if it does feel a little surreal.
+This is One Writer in Progress, learning for herself that sometimes you just have to try something new even if it does feel a little surreal.

 J. Spencer © March 2018